h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 A Coefficients Table is outputted in a GLM model.
 This table provides the following information: Column names, Coefficients, Standard Error, z-value, p-value, and Standardized Coefficients.

-- Coefficients are the predictor weights (i.e. the actual model used for prediction) in a GLM model.
+- Coefficients are the predictor weights (i.e. the weights used in the actual model used for prediction) in a GLM model.

 - Standard error, z-values, and p-values are classical statistical measures of model quality. p-values are essentially hypothesis tests on the values of each coefficient.
 A high p-value means that a coefficient is unreliable (insiginificant) while a low p-value suggest that the coefficient is statistically significant.